mueller91/IPYNB_Exercise_creator/readme.md

 This will create example_exercise.ipynb as well as example_solution.ipynb.

 ### Usage
+You can mark a cell (either markdown or code) to be included either in the exercise, solution, or both.
-Start cell to be included only in the exercise with `!!exercise`, and solution cells with `!!solution`.
+To be included only in the exercise with `!!exercise`, and solution cells with `!!solution`.
 Cells without such markers will be included in both output files.